Breast cancer research

 If you are interested in taking part in a clinical trial, visit our searchable database of clinical trials and choose 'breast cancer'.
 If you are interested in a particular trial, you could print it off and take it to your own specialist.
 If the trial is suitable for you, your doctor will need to refer you to the research team.
 The database also has information about closed trials and trial results.
 For general information about what is happening in breast cancer research, choose from the following menu

-- Research into preventing and diagnosing breast cancer
+- Research into diagnosing breast cancer

 - Research into treating breast cancer